 Keatext is able to unify customer feedback from multiple channels such as surveys, social media, online reviews, help desk tickets, emails, chat logs and call centre transcripts.
-You can analyze multiple data sources at the same time—doing this will help you build a 360-degree view of your customers.
+You can analyze data sources individually or analyze multiple data sources at the same time—doing this will help you build a 360-degree view of your customers.
 Each source should be uploaded as a separate CSV file.

 Formatting CSV files